leonardogalli91/PoNoS/README.md

 ### 0. PoNoS as a ```torch.optim.Optimizer```

 The file ```PoNoS.py``` is a self contained class implementing our new algorithm PoNoS as ```torch.optim.Optimizer```.
 This optimizer can be easily integrated in any deep learning pipeline as shown in the example at the end of the file ```PoNoS.py```.
-If you are interested instead in reproducing the results and/or in some other features of this repository, you can follow the steps below.
+Instead, if you are interested in reproducing the results of the paper and/or in some other features of this repository, you can follow the steps below.

 ### 1. Installation